TD22057/insteon-mqtt/doc/mqtt.md

      accessed using the form 'json.ATTR'.
 See the Jinja2 docs for more details.

 The input state change has two inputs.
-One is the same as the switch input system and only accepts on and off states.
+One is the same as the switch input system and only accepts on and off states in either direct or scene mode.
 The second is similar but also accepts the level argument to set the dimmer level.
 The dimmer payload template must convert the input message into the format (LEVEL must be in the range 0->255).
 The optional instant key defaults to 0 (normal ramping behavior) but can be set to 1 to perform an instant state change.

    ```
    { "cmd" : "on"/"off", "level" : LEVEL, ["instant" : 0/1] }